jballas/120-work/final-project/readme.md

 ### Solutions in phase 1

 I decided my player movement should use `keyIsDown`, which I tied to the arrow keys.
-The challenge was having player interacts with a goal.
-I studied a Pacman-clone made in p5.js to see how the game was laid out, and specifically how the objects interacted, and our week 12 lesson for interaction between objects(2).
+The first challenge was having the player interacts with a goal.
+I studied a Pacman-clone made in p5.js to see how the game was laid out, and how those objects interacted, and our week 12 lesson for interaction between objects(2).
 I finally felt like I understood everything we learned in Week 12.

-Each object is in a separate class and separate file: 'player.js', 'goal.js' and 'enemy.js'.
+I put each object into a separate class and separate file: 'player.js', 'goal.js' and 'enemy.js'.

 Next up was Enemy movement.

 I created a new class called Enemy, so I could have more than one enemy appear at a time, in random locations.
 For the enemy movement I studied and modified the code from Dan Shiffman's Steering Behaviors.
 In his tutorial he discusses how the steering behavior, in this case a `seek()` function is defined by the simple equation of steering = desired velocity - current velocity (3).

-The enemy object zipped across the screen toward a stationary x,y position.
-Now the trick will be to get it to target a constantly moving position.
+The enemy object now zipped across the screen toward a stationary x,y position.
+Now the tricky part was getting it to target a constantly moving position.
 I struggled with this, thinking I needed to make an array that contained the player's x,y positions.

-I knew it was possible, because I discovered various methods to target the mouseX, and mouseY, but I was determined to keep my movement tied to arrow keys with the `keyIsPress`.
+I knew it was possible, because I discovered various methods to target the mouseX and mouseY, but I was determined to keep my movement tied to arrow keys with the `keyIsPress`.
 After researching more about steering, I discovered another example in Dan Shiffman's Nature of Coding that used steering to target specific dots on a screen.
 (4) That's when I finally had a breakthrough.
 The enemy is programmed to `seek(target)` using the variable `let target = createVector( player.pos.x,  player.pos.y)`.
 That's all it took.

 The screenshot below shows a winning screen: the player(white) touches the goal(gray), after avoiding the enemy(red).